GoogleCloudPlatform/cloud-pubsub-samples-python/appengine-push/README.md

 - For local development, you also need to install PyCrypto-2.6 or higher.

-- Download google api client.
-Install Google API client library for python.
-Unzip google-api-python-client-gae-N.M.zip from our [downloads list][3] into a new 'lib' directory as described in our [documentation][4].
+- Install Google API client library for python by invoking:

+  $ sh scripts/setup-google-api-client.sh .

 ## Configuration